andrewkeller/REALbasic-Common-KFS-BSD/README.txt

 REPOSITORY USAGE

-It is intended that this repository be used as a submodule, although it is completely self-sustaining with regard to internal test cases.

-The intended usage of this repository is as follows:

-  My Great Project Foo
-  |
-  |- Foo.rbres
-  |- Foo.rbvcp
-  |- Local/
-  |  |- App.rbbas
-  |  |- Build Automation.rbbas
-  |  |- MenuBar1.rbmnu
-  |  |- Window1.rbfrm
-  |
+If you would simply like a copy of the library, and do not want version control, then simply open up the library application, and copy-and-paste the entire "Common" folder from the library's project tab into your project.
+It might then be useful to rename it to something memorable, like RB Common KFS BSD.

+If you would like to use this library in conjunction with version control, then you should know that this library is designed to be used with a host project that is saved in REAL Studio's Version Control format.
+The following command should successfully add this repository as a submodule in your repository, assuming you are using Git:

-  |- RB Common KFS BSD/
+  git submodule add git://github.com/andrewkeller/REALbasic-Common-KFS-BSD.git "Libraries/RB Common KFS BSD"

-In other words, it is expected that your main project be saved using REAL Studio's Version Control format, and this repository be a submodule located along with any other libraries you might have.

-Once this repository is added, simply drag and drop the folder containing the library into the main project's Project Editor such that the folders in the Project Editor correspond with those on the file system, and delete everything except the Common folder of this repository.
-When that is complete, the main project's Project Editor should look something like this:
+Once this library has been successfully cloned, simply drag the entire Libraries folder into your project (or just the RB Common KFS BSD folder, if you already have another library).
+Then, in the project editor, inside the RB Common KFS BSD folder, delete everything except the Common folder.
+Your project editor should now look something like this:

   Project Editor
   |